ADLINK/adlink-nxp-android/README.md

 ### 5.12 Wifi/BT

-WiFi/BT is supported in Android and functionalities can be realised by using Android Settings
+WiFi/BT supported in Android and functionalities can be realised by using Android Settings.

 ### 5.13.
 MIPI DSI display

-* DSI display feature can be enabled by flashing corresponding DTB file during SD/eMMC boot media preparation
+* DSI display feature can be enabled by flashing corresponding DTB file during SD/eMMC boot media preparation.
-* Append "-d mipi-panel' to SD/eMMC flash command to enable DSI feature
+* Append "-d mipi-panel' to SD/eMMC flash command to enable DSI feature.
-* Android will support HDMI + DSI dual display feature with this flash command
+* Android will support HDMI + DSI dual display feature with this flash command.

 Example: